michelin/kafkactl/README.md

 For each context, define your token and your namespace.

-Check all your available contexts:
+To check all available contexts, use the following command:

 ```command
 kafkactl config get-contexts
 ```

-Set yourself on a given context:
+To set yourself on a given context, use the following command:

 ```command
 kafkactl config use-context dev
 ```

-Check your current context:
+To check your current context, use the following command:

 ```command
 kafkactl config current-context